UAE Corporate Tax Filing Deadlines Explained

 Annual Financial Statements and Taxable Year End

 Your financial year determines your corporate tax filing deadline.
-Most businesses in the UAE follow the calendar year from January 1 to December 31, making December 31 the end of the taxable year.
-Consequently, taxes must be filed within months, with deadlines typically falling between June 1 and June 30 of the following year.
+Most businesses in the UAE follow the calendar year from 1 January to 31 December, making 31 December the end of the taxable year.
+Consequently, taxes must be filed within 9 months (30 September for a December year end).
 For businesses with different fiscal years, the deadlines will shift accordingly.

 Tax Return Submission

 The deadline for submitting your corporate tax return is one of the most critical dates you should remember.
-You must file your tax return within nine months after your financial year ends.
-For example, if your tax year ends on December 31, your deadline would be September 30 of the following year.
+You must file your tax return within 9 months after your financial year ends.
+For example, if your tax year ends on 31 December 2024, your deadline for filing your corporate tax return would be 30 September 2025.

 Businesses should gather and maintain records of all financial transactions during the year to meet these deadlines effectively.